MaximilianLloyd/patternvault.nvim/README.md

 ### Remove a pattern

-Removes a pattern from your list
+Removes a pattern from your list.

 ```vim
 PatternVault remove